BaptisteP31/mkpj/README.md

 # sudo make install
 ```
 to install the program in the `/usr/local/bin` folder.

-On windows, you sould add the `bin` folder to your path variable once compilation is done.

 > **If you don't want to compile from the source, you can use the provided binaries in the release section of the repository.**